-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered. ✓ May be covered under your Part D prescription drug benefits.
+Electron Beam Tomography (EBT) calcium scoring \checkmark Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-Covered only when medically necessary.
+Family planning, contraceptives, and contraceptive devices. ✓ Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. \checkmark Hearing aids and provider visits to service hearing aids (except as noted in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per non-rechargeable aid purchased).
+Hearing aid services are limited to TruHearing.
+See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
+Home-delivered meals ✓ See Meal benefit in the Benefits Chart